Designing Refund Bonus Schemes for Provision Point Mechanism in Civic Crowdfunding: Abstract

 \section{Abstract}

-Civic crowdfunding (CC) is a practice with which interested players can raise funds for a civic project.
-With Blockchains gaining traction, CC can be implemented in a reliable, transparent and secure manner with smart contracts.
-Fundamental challenge in CC is free riding.
-PPR, the proposal by [Zubrickas, 2014] of refund bonus to the contributors in the case of the project not getting provisioned has interesting properties.
-As observed by [Chandra et al, 2016], PPR faces a challenge of race condition.
-To address this, their proposal, PPS considers the temporal aspects of a contribution.
-However, PPS is computationally complex and is difficult to explain to a layperson.
-In this work, we look for all important properties a refund bonus scheme must satisfy in order to discourage free riding while avoiding the race condition.
-We identify Contribution Monotonicity and Time Monotonicity as sufficient conditions for this.
-We propose three refund bonus schemes satisfying these two conditions leading to three novel mechanisms for CC - PPRG, PPRE, and PPRP.
-We show that PPRG is the most cost-effective mechanism, when deployed as a smart contract.
-We then prove that under certain assumptions on valuations of the players, in PPRG, the project is funded at equilibrium.
+Civic crowdfunding (CC) is a popular medium for raising funds for civic projects from interested agents.
+With Blockchains gaining traction, we can implement CC in a reliable, transparent, and secure manner with smart contracts (SCs).
+The fundamental challenge in CC is free-riding.
+PPR, the proposal by Zubrickas \cite{zubrickas2014provision} of giving refund bonus to the contributors, in the case of the project not getting provisioned, has attractive properties.
+However, as observed by Chandra et al. \cite{chandra2016crowdfunding}, PPR faces a challenge wherein the agents defer their contribution until the deadline.
+We define this delaying of contributions as a race condition.
+To address this, their proposal, PPS, considers the temporal aspects of a contribution.
+However, PPS is computationally complex, expensive to implement as an SC, and it being sophisticated, it is difficult to explain to a layperson.
+In this work, our goal is to identify all essential properties a refund bonus scheme must satisfy in order to curb free-riding while avoiding the race condition.
+We prove Contribution Monotonicity and Time Monotonicity are sufficient conditions for this.
+We propose three elegant refund bonus schemes satisfying these two conditions leading to three novel mechanisms for CC - PPRG, PPRE, and PPRP.
+We show that PPRG is the most cost-effective mechanism when deployed as an SC.
+We show that under certain modest assumptions on valuations of the agents, in PPRG, the project is funded at equilibrium.